The Latest News on Mesothelioma and Asbestos

 Approved Keytruda’s (Pembrolizumab) Mesothelioma Treatment

-On September 17th, 2024, the Food and Drug Administration (FDA) approved Keytruda (pembrolizumab) as a first-line treatment for unresectable advanced or metastatic malignant pleural mesothelioma (MPM).
-Keytruda is an immunotherapy drug that helps the immune system recognize and kill cancer cells by blocking proteins in immune cells, making them [...]
+On September 17, 2024, the Food and Drug Administration (FDA) approved Keytruda (pembrolizumab), in combination with pemetrexed and platinum-based chemotherapy, as a first-line treatment for unresectable advanced or metastatic malignant pleural mesothelioma (MPM).
+Keytruda is an immunotherapy drug that helps the immune system recognize and kill cancer cells by [...]

 Hands, IV drip, and saline solution in hospital, clinic and healthcare facility for health and healing.
 Doctor, nurse and closeup of medical equipment for intensive care, life support and medicine